riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

-In a cyclic group of prime order written additively, the **discrete logarithm problem** (DLP) is to find a secret scalar k given k\*G, where G is a known base point.
+In a cyclic group of prime order written additively, the **discrete logarithm problem** (DLP) is to find a secret scalar k given k\*G, where G is a known generator of the group.
 Ephemeral Diffie-Hellman key agreement such as in TLS {{?RFC8446}}
  relies on the related **computational Diffie-Hellman problem** (CDH): given (x\*G, y\*G), find xy\*G.